22cryys56p-beep/Command_Center/SESSION_START.md

 The clean revised matrix is the authoritative Phase 4 requirements reference for the portions that have been completed and accepted.

-**Current matrix status:** Categories **1–64** have been audited and represented in the clean revised matrix. **Step 65 remains paused and unresolved.**
+**Current matrix status:** Categories **1–64** are audited and stable. **Step 65 has been resolved** — treated as a completeness review of the existing matrix rather than a new "Category 65."
+It confirmed no missing overarching architectural domain, and its concrete findings were incorporated directly into their proper existing categories as **P4-R796 through P4-R802** (Categories 1, 12, 43, and 50), rather than forming a standalone section.
+Two previously open items (Category 1's status-transition question, Category 64's State-vs-Visibility distinction) were resolved and closed as part of this incorporation.

+Step 65 was **not** the final step of the matrix, and no assumption should be made that the matrix is now complete — it is simply resolved through its current scope, with no defined "Step 66" currently pending.
+Do not treat any specific step number as an assumed endpoint.

+Since Step 65, further architectural work has proceeded through the **ACP (Architecture Change Proposal) process** rather than continued matrix numbering — see Section 16.

 Therefore:

-- the Phase 4 matrix is **not yet complete**
-- Categories 1–64 are the current completed audit/revision boundary
+- Categories 1–64, with Step 65's P4-R796–802 incorporated, form the current stable matrix foundation
-- Step 65 and subsequent material must not be assumed to be finalized
-- unresolved material must not be treated as authoritative Phase 4 requirements
+- unresolved (OPEN) material must not be treated as authoritative Phase 4 requirements
+- architectural questions arising after the matrix's current scope are resolved via ACP, not by extending the matrix further

 The separate Clean Matrix documents covering Categories 1–64 may be consolidated into a single clean matrix artifact when appropriate, but consolidation does not change their authority or status.